mickelson/attract/Readme.txt

    attract --config /my/config/location

-If you have compiled Attract-Mode without fontconfig support, it may have difficulty finding a display font to use on your system.
+If you have compiled Attract-Mode without Fontconfig support, it may have difficulty finding a display font to use on your system.
 If this occurs you can specify a font file to use at the command line as follows: